/compile-time variables/flutter/Mobile development

 You can notice that I used awesomeAppas a default value for DEFINEEXAMPLE_APP_NAME.
 We’re going to use this default value in all layers, including native.
 As for APP_SUFFIX — we will get an actual Application ID (packageName) in the FutureBuilder Widget from package_info plugin.
 And if DEFINEEXAMPLE_APP_SUFFIXisdefined, you will see the Application ID on your screen.

 One important note: ensure that you are assigning environment variables to the const fields.
-Currently, Flutter has an issue if non-const variable was used.
+Currently, Flutter has an issue if a non-const variable was used.

 When you run this application with a command like